 CR1 (Losing/Original CR) will select Begin Working and Investigate Market Conditions to determine the appropriate regain date.

-CR1 (Losing/Original CR) will select Send to TDSP, enter the proposed regain date, add comments and select “OK” to move the issue to the TDSP.
-(Fig 2.1.3.1i)

 NOTE: The Reinstatement date shall be a day beyond the date of loss or any subsequent date chosen by the Losing/Original CR but no greater than 10 days past the date the MarkeTrak issue was logged.